Best Electronic drum pad review in 2020

 It features two additional pad inputs.
 These include both the kick and hi-hat.

-If you want to record music, you can do it through your phone or computer via the USB/MIDI.
+If you want to record or play sound, you can do it through your phone or computer via the USB/MIDI controllers.

-Its ability to accommodate both a kick drum and hi-hat pedal is perhaps what makes it superior to other pads.
+Its MIDI has the ability to accommodate both a kick drum and hi-hat pedal is perhaps what makes it superior to other pads.
 And this can turn the Samplepad Pro into a small e-drum set.

 – From the box